steaks/leo-query/docs/prev/guide/query.md

     trigger: () => Promise<T>;
     /** Mark the data as stale (i.e. needs a load). */
     markStale: () => void;
+    /** Manually set the value of the query.
+This is useful for optimistic updates, setting initial values, or setting values loaded in server components.
+     *
+     * @param value - The value to set.
+     * @returns The updated query.
+     */
+    setValue: (value: T) => Query<State, T>;
+    /**
+     * Manually set the value of the query without updating the store.
+This is useful for batch updates when you want to make changes to multiple parts of the store then do one update.
+     *
+     * @param value - The value to set.
+     * @returns The updated query.
+     */
+    withValue: (value: T) => Query<State, T>;
 }
 ```